 If a property owner is dissatisfied with the taxable value of the personal property he or she may appeal by filing an application.
 For more information on how to file an appeal please call 435-743-5719.

 All tangible property, unless exemption is provided for by the Utah Constitution and enacted by the legislature, is taxable.
 Property owned and used exclusively by a non-profit religious, charitable, or educational institution may be exempted upon application and approval by the Millard County Board of Equalization.
 Until the exemption is approved by the board, the entity is deemed taxable.
 Property owned by the Federal, State, or local government is exempt by virtue of its ownership.
 Property leased to an exempt entity is not considered exempt.

 What day is my Personal Property due?

-Personal Property Taxes are due on May 17th.
+Personal Property Taxes are due on May 15th of each year.
 If taxes are not paid on time, interest accrues until taxes are paid.
 Interest is equal to the Target Federal Funds Rate plus six percentage points and may not be less than 7 percent or more than 10 percent.
 In addition to the interest accumulated, the assessor must seize and sale the personal property in order to meet the tax liability or attach it to the real property owned by the business to secure the payment of the taxes.

 Personal Property Forms and Links

-Select the links below to access filing forms for your personal property filing.
+Select the links below to access forms for your personal property filing.
 Deputy Assessors in the Personal Property Division will be happy to help anyone with questions about how to fill out their affidavit.

 Millard County Assessor